How to become an economist

 You'll usually need:

-- 2 or more A levels, including maths or economics
+- 2 or 3 A levels, or equivalent, including maths or economics

 - a degree in a relevant subject for postgraduate study